 Due to the symptoms that present alongside many mental illnesses, we often tend to isolate ourselves from others around us.
-Speaking in regards to my own mental illnesses, I become easily agitated which causes me to snap at people on a regular basis.
+Speaking regarding my own mental illnesses, I become easily agitated which causes me to snap at people regularly.
 I am also prone to intense feelings of anxiety, which often results in overwhelming panic attacks and more tears than I ever thought possible for a human to cry.
-The embarrassment and guilt from both situations often leaves me apologising profusely and harshly belittling myself.
-Therefore, to avoid those intense feelings of shame, I try to stay away from people as much as possible or only tolerate them in small doses.
+The embarrassment and guilt from both situations often leave me apologising profusely and harshly belittling myself.
+Therefore, to avoid those intense feelings of shame, I try to avoid people as much as possible or only tolerate them in small doses.

-The anorexia nervosa (along with her other mental illness friends) is not an excuse for me to be horrible to people.
+Anorexia nervosa is not an excuse for me to be horrible to people.
 I still need to own up to it and apologise.
-But I also need to learn to self soothe and be more compassionate with myself in the aftermath.
+But I also need to learn to self-soothe and be more compassionate with myself in the aftermath.

 “Why can’t I just snap out of it?”

-I’ve heard this phrase come out of my own mouth, as well as the mouth of others, on an almost constant basis.
-Why can’t we just will ourselves to stop being sodepressed!?
+I’ve heard this phrase come out of my mouth, as well as the mouth of others, on an almost constant basis.
+Why can’t we just will ourselves to stop being so depressed!?
 We tell ourselves it’s because we’re weak or because we simply aren’t working hard enough to get better, even if we’re doing our absolute best.

 The reality is that recovering from a mental illness isn’t like fixing a tummy bug or a broken bone.
-A lot of what we have to do is taking medication consistently, going to therapy and practicing self-help from the inside out.
-It’s so easy to blame ourselves for not being able to snap out of it because, although the foundations are laid by professionals, the blocks are being cemented together by our own perseverance.
+A lot of what we have to do is take medication consistently, go to therapy and practice self-help from the inside out.
+It’s so easy to blame ourselves for not being able to snap out of it because, although the foundations are laid by professionals, the blocks are being cemented together by our perseverance.
 Essentially you are the contractor, subcontractor, and architect.
 The professionals are only there to guide you along the way.